 Summer is the peak tourist season in Bodrum, and the beaches are the star of the show.
 If you love hot weather and vibrant nightlife, this is your time.
 Just be prepared for higher prices and more crowded spots, as the city becomes a magnet for both Turkish and international visitors.

-Izmir can also get quite hot in the summer, though the city is less of a beach destination.
+Izmir can also get quite hot in the summer, though it is less of a beach destination.
 It’s better suited for those who don’t mind high temperatures and want to explore museums and cultural spots or take a short trip to nearby coastal towns like Çeşme for a quick beach escape.

 Autumn (October to November)